 An alternative, equivalent to CuraMed is available on Amazon: EuroMedica – CuraPro 750 mg, 120 Softgels

-Another excellent choice is Curcu-Gel Ultra 650 mg BCM-95 Enhanced Absorption Bio-Curcumin Complex 60 Softgels.
+Another excellent choice is Curcu-Gel Ultra 650 mg BCM-95 Enhanced Absorption Bio-Curcumin Complex (Soy-Free & NON-GMO) (500mg total Curcuminoids with Essential Oils of Turmeric Rhizome) 180 Softgels.
 Click on the link to buy it on Amazon (not available on iHerb).

 Longvida has been shown to elevate free curcumin in the blood more for a similar dose and to cross the blood brain barrier (not to say that BCM-95 doesn’t), so it is a good option to use for brain disorders like Alzheimers, dementia and depression.
 Most curcumin products fail to deliver therapeutic benefits because they deliver conjugated (non-active) forms of curcumin that are easily and rapidly excreted.
 The protective nature of the Longvida Solid Lipid Curcumin Particle (SLCP) system delivers curcumin to the lymphatic system, bypassing the liver; by avoiding enzymatic metabolism, Longvida ensures the delivery of curcumin in the ‘free’, active form.
 The body cannot excrete curcumin in the free form, also enabling Longvida Curcumin to stay at therapeutic levels for significantly longer than any other delivery system (half life of 7.45 hours according to cited research).

-You might consider combining a Longvida-based curcumin product with one of the BCM-95 curcumin products above.
+You could consider combining a Longvida-based curcumin product with one of the BCM-95 curcumin products above.
 This way you can get the advantages offered by each form of curcumin.
-A great Longvida curcumin product you can try is Now Foods, CurcuBrain, Cognitive Support, 400 mg, 50 Veg Capsules Now does thorough product testing and provides good value products.
-All the Longvida supplements that I have looked at contain several additives, such magnesium stearate, which although controversial, is probably harmless in the minute quantities present in supplements.
-Nevertheless, I always try to choose products with a minimum number of extra ingredients.
-This one is no exception, but it has less extras than many of the other Longvida curcumin supplements.
+One of the best Longvida curcumin products that I can find is Now Foods, CurcuBrain, Cognitive Support, 400 mg, 50 Veg Capsules Now Foods does thorough product testing and provides good value products.
+All the Longvida supplements that I have looked at contain several additives, such magnesium stearate, which although controversial (Magnesium stearate is essentially chalk, and research has shown that it suppresses your natural killer cells, which are a key component of your immune system.
+This chalk filler also stimulates your gut to form a biofilm that acts as a barrier to the absorption of nutrients), is probably harmless in the minute quantities present in supplements.
+Nevertheless, I always aim to choose products with few or no extra ingredients.
+Now Foods CurcuBrain does have extra additives, but it has less extras than many of the other Longvida curcumin supplements.

 Black Seed Oil